brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   and walking.

 - **Walking meetings.** Every time you have a meeting, try to do it outside, while walking.
-This works for both in-person meetings, and (if you have sufficient wireless connectivity) meetings done via calls.
+This works for both in-person and virtual meetings (if you have sufficient wireless connectivity).
 I find that walking meetings are usually more productive and pleasant for everyone involved (not to mention healthier).

 - **Commute by walking or biking.** Instead of driving, or taking public transport, try to get to work by walking